jnicolasthouvenin/bb-rt-ridesharing/README.md

 Sudent project as part of the course "Discrete and Combinatorial Optimization".

-Master 1 Optimization et Operational Research.
+Master 1 Optimization et Operational Research - University of Nantes